nyantropy/Gravitas/ARCHITECTURE.md

 game-side feature keep the VN stage active after a dialogue graph hands off to another interaction mode, while the feature continues to own its own business logic.

+DungeonCrawler's migrated game UI now validates this contract in production feature code: merchant trade mounts into the Interaction Frontend slot, loot containers mount as dungeon/storage UI outside VN, standalone inventory and menus mount through feature coordinators, skill tree and dungeon HUD are compositions, and combat UI is composition-owned.
+The remaining game-side compatibility edge is world-space billboard projection for combat nameplates, which is intentionally outside the screen-space UI migration and should become first-class runtime projection support later.

 Dialogue-driven VN presentation can opt into a traditional full-VN scene without changing dialogue graph data.
 A game may populate `VNExternalPresentationComponent`